open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

     }
 ```

-Use an editor of your choice to modify the `userinput.json` file.
-As mentioned earlier, the purpose of this file is to configure the workload as it might be configured on an Edge node, enabling you to test your workload in a simulated Horizon test environment.
-In order to do this, update the `userinput.json` file with the Edge node configuration that you would like to use:
-1. Update the `global` section with Horizon attributes.
-See the [Attribute Documentation](https://github.com/open-horizon/anax/blob/master/doc/attributes.md) for a description of supported Horizon attributes.
+Modify the `userinput.json` file for our example project.
-In this case, there aren't any so you can remove the skeletal array element.
+1. We again do not have any Horizon agent attributes to set, so remove the skeletal array element from the `global` section.
-1. Update the `url` in the `workloads` section with the same value you set on `workloadUrl` in the `workload.definition.json` file.
+1. Update the `url` in the `workloads` section with the same value you set in `workloadUrl` in the `workload.definition.json` file.
-The `workloads` section tells the test simulator which workload to run.
 In this case, we have only 1 workload in our project.
 1. Update the `variables` in the `workloads` section with values for user input variables that are defined in the `workload.definition.json` file.
 In this case, there are five.
 Even though these variables have default values, we need to override them with values suitable for testing, because the defaults are not what we want at this stage of the project.
-1. The `versionRange` indicates which version of the workload to run.
-By default, the value is set to all versions so it will always execute the workload in this project.

 Your `userinput.json` file should look something like this:
 ```
     {
         "global": [],
-        "microservices": [],
         "workloads": [
             {
                 "org": "<your_org>",